 In 2017, scientists discovered the remains of what they now believe to be the world's largest land animal.
 Called Patagotitan mayorum, the fossilized remains suggest that the long-necked creature was 120-feet long, and possibly weighed 69 tonnes, over 150,000 pounds.
 Even creepy-crawlies were larger in pre-history.
 University of Manitoba paleontologists found the remains of a 28-inch long trilobite while searching for fossils near Hudson Bay.

-Fossils Reveal Facts About Catastrophes
+Fossils Reveal Information About Catastrophes

 After a while, some fossilized species stopped showing up, suggesting that those species went extinct.
 Scientists date one such event to 65 million years ago and suggest that a giant meteorite crashed into Earth and killed many of the species.
 Fossil records also exist for the species that survived this event, and how it changed their physiology.

-Sorry, Cars Don't Run on Dead Dinosaurs
+Cars Don't Run on Dead Dinosaurs

 Massive lumbering dinosaurs did not create fossil fuels.
 Rather, it was microscopic organisms called diatoms.
-Fossil fuel, a non-renewable resource, formed from these tiny creatures dying in large numbers.
+Fossil fuels, a non-renewable resource, formed from these tiny creatures dying in large numbers.
 Pressure and temperature on the sedimentary rock which covered their remains converted the remaining carbon from their bodies into fuel.

 Fossils Are a Finite Resource